sciZer0/7/v/README.md

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>

-After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are for free equally distributed among more than 10 million people who become Voters (users).
+After the creation of the Genesis Block, right away, through a fair airdrop, all 10,000,000 Vote tokens (100%) are for free equally distributed among more than 1 billion people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting. *I have an idea on this.*

-<h1>3 &nbsp Over 50,000 TPS</h1>
+<h1>3 &nbsp Over 50 Thousand TPS</h1>

 From day one, the blockchain’s bandwidth is over 50,000 Transactions Per Second, with the potential to process 700,000 TPS in the future.